About Me

 Resume

-As a creator, she writes games that focus on intricate stories, complex characters, and mechanics that drive the narrative.
-She is a 2023 Storytelling Collective Creative Laureate and 2023 Big Bad Con POC scholar, and has freelanced for Gamehole Con, Bob World Builder, and Jeff Stevens Games.
+As a designer, she writes games that focus non-traditional mechanics, character-driven stories, and adventure design.
+She was a 2023 Storytelling Collective Creative Laureate and 2023 Big Bad Con POC scholar, and has freelanced for Evil Hat Productions, Gamehole Con, Bob World Builder, and Jeff Stevens Games.
+Her Broadway musical-inspired game, Jukebox: The Karaoke Musical TTRPG, successfully raised over $16,000 on Kickstarter and was profiled by both Dicebreaker and Polygon.

-In addition to her creative work, she’s writing a substack series on TTRPG project management and is a volunteer ranger for Big Bad Con.
+In addition to her creative work, she’s writing a substack series on TTRPG project management and is the Big Bad Con crowdfunding co-lead.
 In her off hours she can be found throwing lopsided ceramics, drawing, and cooking feasts for her cooperative house.

 Android Engineer (News), Google